Skip to main content

 These appear in the narrative under a "Bring Under Management" section.
 Copy the blocks into your Terraform config and run terraform plan to populate the resource attributes.

-Bulk Scans
+Bulk scans

 Provider Scoping